Blossoming bijection for bipartite pointed maps and parametric rationality of general maps of any surface: Introduction

 \subsection{Organization of the paper}

 \cref{sec:definitions} provides all the necessary definitions.
 In \cref{sec:bijection} we state and prove our main bijective construction. \cref{sec:decomposition} is devoted to the decomposition of the unicellular maps obtained previously into some smaller pieces.
 This decomposition is studied in details in the case of $4$-valent maps in \cref{sec:4valent}, which allows us to obtain enumerative results, presented in \cref{sec:enumeration}.
+Following the suggestion of the referee we added \cref{glossary} which plays the role of a glossary.
+It contains the list of symbols and numerous non-standard definitions used throughout the paper with additional pictures.
+We suggest the reader to print it out separately and use it as a handout while reading the paper.
+This should help in going through the technical parts of the paper.